AndrewWrites/Technical_Writing_Portfolio/Internal Guides/readme.md

-This folder contains guides, or excerpts from guides, written for internal use.
+This folder contains guides, written for internal use, and recreated in markdown.

 Most of these guides were written during my time in Customer Support both as a Support Engineer and as Program Manager.
+I've updated some of the wording to remove specifics, but the majority of the content remains the same.
+The FAQ article and the document for transferring cases are part of a 30+ page case handling guide I wrote for the support team as Program Manager.